Legislative Relationship Between Centre and State

 (c) Concurrent List

-(d) Residuary Powers of Union Government
+(d) Residuary Powers of the Union Government

 Option b – State List

-Law and Order are included in the
+Law and Order in the Indian Constitution are placed under

-(a) Concurrent list
+(a) Concurrent List

 (b) State List

-(c) Union list
+(c) Union List

 (d) None of the above